gaissa/school-temp/README.md

-Temporary stuff + school stuff.
+Temporary and old school stuff.